A consistently exciting follow-up to J.J. Abrams' spectacular 2009 reboot of the sci-fi franchise.

 After Harrison blows up a security operations building in London, Captain Kirk meets with other members of the Starfleet Command, and what follows is one of the coolest action scenes of any "Star Trek" movie or TV show.
 Harrison stages a brazen assault (the scene seems inspired by the helicopter attack in "The Godfather: Part 3"), and before Kirk destroys Harrison's ship, the mystery man beams away in mid-flight to the planet Kronos.
 The Enterprise tracks him down, and Kirk is ordered by his superior officer to fire torpedoes at the planet, which is bound to start a war with its inhabitants, the Klingons.
 Thus begins a crisis of conscience and a period of "darkness" for the Enterprise, hence the movie's title.

-Page 2 of 2 - Even after his true identity is revealed (which I won't give away here), Harrison remains a fascinating character.
+Even after his true identity is revealed (which I won't give away here), Harrison remains a fascinating character.
 We're not sure quite what he's up to when he appears to join forces with Kirk and Spock to stop a power-mad Starfleet commander.
 Some of the magic is missing from Kirk and Spock's relationship this time around; they were so much more fun to watch when they were constantly trying to one-up each other.
 But, as much as I missed the previous movie's team of rivals, the scenes between Kirk, Spock and Harrison more than made up for it.
 The film is never better than when Spock and Harrison are trying to outsmart each other.

 As terrific as much of "Star Trek Into Darkness" is, we're not seeing anything new here.
 Abrams excels at repackaging the past in an appealing way, which may explain why Hollywood has entrusted him with some of its biggest franchises: "Mission: Impossible", "Star Trek" and, in 2015, Disney's first "Star Wars" movie.
 The question is, in trading bold new material for an endless array of cinematic nostalgia trips, have we lost something in the bargain?
 All I know is that nostalgia trips seem here to stay, so they might as well be brought to us by Abrams, whose last movie, "Super 8", consisted entirely of references to the work of Steven Spielberg.
 Abrams may not be willing or able to boldly go where no man has gone before, but that doesn't mean I won't follow.